MarcusKyung/greenhouse.io-scraper/README.md

 ## Setup/Installation Requirements:
 ### Run Locally:
 1. Clone this repository to a local machine with Python.
 Install Selenium
 2. Input Lever or Greenhouse.io careers page you wish to scrape.
 Must be a https://boards.greenhouse.io/XYZ careers page or https://jobs.lever.co/XYZ.
 Cannot be custom or embedded job listings.
+Users can add optional relevant query string filers formatted like the following ex: ?location=Melbourne .
+Lever offers the following query strings: Location Type, Location, Team, Work Type.
+Greenhouse does not offer filtering by query string.
 3. Run using terminal

 ## Known Bugs/Issues: